druidworks/vscode-ui-scripting/README.md

 You need to create a `vus-config.json` file in the root of the project.

-it must list the commands you will be able to use later. here you will give your command a name you can reference later and a command that will be used to run after all inputs have been gathered.
+it must list the commands you will be able to use later. here you will give your command a name you can reference later in an allowed commands config and a command that will be used to run after all inputs have been gathered.
 There is an optional property to customize how the command is laid out, and the default value is displayed in the `vus-config.json` example below using the `commandTemplate` property.
+We also provide the ability to disable the default inheritance of commands.

 #### commandTemplate options